-I am an Assistant Professor of Political Science at The University of Texas - Rio Grande Valley.
+I am an Assistant Professor of Economics at The New School for Social Research in New York.
 The major theme of my research is the overlapping relationships between people, the economy, and the environment.
 An econometrician by training, I use both quantitative and qualitative methods in my work.
 I am interested in questions related to:

 Munro, Kirstin.
-(2022).
+(2024).
 "Social Reproduction," in Riccardo Bellofiore and Tommaso Redolfi Riva, eds.
 Marx: Key Concepts.
-Edward Elgar Publishing, forthcoming
+Edward Elgar Publishing.

 O'Kane, Chris & Kirstin Munro.
 (2022).
-"Marxian economics and the critique of Political Economy," in Werner Bonefeld and Chris O'Kane, eds.
+"Marxian economics and the Critique of Political Economy," in Werner Bonefeld and Chris O'Kane, eds.
 Adorno and Marx: Negative Dialectics and the Critique of Political Economy.
-Bloomsbury, forthcoming.
+Bloomsbury.

 Munro, Kirstin.
 (2021).
 "Unproductive Workers and State Repression," Review of Radical Political Economics, 53(4): 623-630.